Ronnie6200/Ronnies-Stuff/README.md

 Hello everyone!
 I am Ronnie, a beginner in code, I am AUTTP.
 Please use these files wisely, as there is some malware.
-If you install, I am not at fault for your computer frying.
+If you install it, I am not at fault for your computer frying.
-I also make other things, so check that out to!
+I also make other things, so check that out too!
-Btw, the main.py thing is malware.
+By the way, the main.py thing is malware.
 ----ATTENTION!----
 How to remove my malware:
 OPEN THE ZIP FILE.